bucs110fall2024/final-project-pluto/template_final_project-master/README.md

 ## Project Description

-a bullet hell style shooter inspired by the touhou franchise
+a bullet hell style game where you avoid projectiles for as long as you can

 ***